tafensw-ehub/moodle-theme_iCan.D/README.md

-A highly configurable theme for the Moodle learning management system.
+A highly configurable theme for the Moodle learning management system, version 2.0 or later.